-A driven leader with a quite, reflective demeanor, M.Div student William Griffin has distinguished himself at Midwestern Seminary and College as a key contributor to campus culture and student life.
+A driven leader with a quiet, reflective demeanor, M.Div student William Griffin has distinguished himself at Midwestern Seminary and College as a key contributor to campus culture and student life.
 A native of Baltimore, Maryland, Griffin received his undergrad degree from the University of Pittsburgh, School of Information Science before deciding to pursue theological education.
 We recently sat down with him to ask about his formation and experience at the school.

 What drew you to Midwestern Seminary?

 I originally moved to Kansas City to pursue an IT career at the Cerner Corporation.
 While working, I continued to mature in faith and committed myself to serving the local church.
 Over the years, my pastor noticed my developing spiritual growth, gifts, and character, so he met with me to discuss the call to ministry.
 I had already felt God pressing me in this direction.
 I read Discerning Your Call to Ministry by Midwestern president Jason Allen, and the appendix on the topic of seminary especially caught my attention.
 After doing some research on my educational options, I sought the Lord prayer and fasting.
 By the grace of God, I applied to Midwestern and was accepted.
 I resigned my full-time job and I became a full-time student.

 You are an integral part of the Student Leadership here and have served as Vice President of the program.
 What’s that experience been like?